OwenBernstein/OwenBernstein.github.io/_posts/2020-10-11-Advertising.md

 ![picture](../images/poll_spend_predict.png)

 This model predicts an overwhelming victory for Biden.
-In this model **Biden wins 392 electoral votes and Trump wins only 146.** Every swing state, aside from Florida, and including Texas and south Carolina swings towards Biden.
-This result, while fairly accurate when predicting historical outcomes, **predicts a very unlikely outcome.** Do to these seemingly inaccurate predictions, I would not trust this model.
+In this model **Biden wins 392 electoral votes and Trump wins only 146.** Every swing state, aside from Florida, Texas and south Carolina all swing towards Biden.
+This model, while fairly accurate when predicting historical outcomes, **predicts an intuitively unlikely outcome.** Do to these seemingly inaccurate predictions, I would not trust this model.
 However, even if this model is not correct, it does still suggest that Biden has an advantage in many crucial swing states.